pabloalba/penpot/docs/00-Getting-Started.md

 ## Install Docker ##

-Skip this section if you alreasdy have docker installed, up and running.
+Skip this section if you already have docker installed, up and running.

 You can install docker and its dependencies from your distribution repositores with: